dhanush-babu-M/Vehicle-accident-detection-using-gps-and-gsm-module/README.md

-IoT-Based Accident Detection System 🚗⚡
+Vehicle Accident Detection Using GPS and GSM Module 🚗⚡

 Overview

-This project is an IoT-based accident detection system designed to automatically detect vehicle accidents and alert emergency contacts in real-time.
+This project is an IoT-based vehicle accident detection system designed to automatically detect accidents and alert emergency contacts in real-time.
 Using sensors and communication modules, it reduces medical response delays and can potentially save lives.

 Features